AlSaeed/Data-Collection-of-Medical-Papers-with-Student-Authors/README.md

 # Data Collection of Medical Papers with Student Authors

-This project has the aim of collecting a dataset of medical journal papers that have at least one student author and was published during or after 2012.
+**Objective:** Collecting a dataset of medical journal papers that have at least one student author and was published during the period 01/01/2012 to 31/10/2017.

+**Aim:** To describe and analyze the progress of biomedical research conducted by medical students during the period 01/01/2012 to 31/10/2017.

 Almost all the steps of collecting this dataset are automated and this repository contains the source code.
 The code utilizes parsing XML files, crawling the web, and csv & xlsx files manipulation in the process of collecting the data.

-## Overview:
+## Overview of Collection Process:

 The process of collecting the data is divided into the following steps: